dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 First, we should quickly go through the Call-By-Value interpreter of lambda calculus with some primitives:

-> under construction (a interpreter written in Racket)

 ```racket
 (define (interp exp)
   ;; for simplicity, use struct for closure